0B1t322/RTUIT-Recruit/README.md

 ## POST /purchases/:uid
-Add to db a purchases with uid in path if add return code 201 and uint id of added purchase require a Authorization header with key if count bigger than count of product or zero return 401 don't reduce a count of product make this from shops api
+Add to db a purchases with uid in path if add return code 201 and uint id of added purchase require a Authorization header with key if token not found return 401 if count bigger than count of product or zero return 401 don't reduce a count of product make this from shops api
 ### Example